21 Best RV Campgrounds on the Beach | East Coast Guide

 If you like camping right on the beach then Freeman Park at Carolina Beach is a great spot.
 Carolina Beach is a long and broad beach in North Carolina, just south of Wrightsville Beach and Wilmington.

-Camping is allowed on certain parts of Carolina Beach on the north end of the island at a place known as Freeman Park.
+Camping is allowed on certain parts of Carolina Beach on the north end of the island at Freeman Park.
 It’s an attractive and secluded beach next to a classic old beach town with a mile and a half of prime beach camping spots facing the Atlantic.

-Designated camping spots are located along the dunes but camping is allowed anywhere on the beach (just mind the high tide line).
-The beach extends for a mile and a half to the north so there are usually plenty of camping spots available, but be sure to get there early in the day in the summer as it can get crowded on certain weekends.
-You can pull into any spot and set up and enjoy the day.
+Designated camping spots are located along the dunes, but camping is allowed anywhere on the beach (just mind the high tide line).
+The beach extends for a mile and a half to the north, so there are usually plenty of camping spots available.
+Be sure to get there early in the day in the summer, as it can get crowded on certain weekends.
+You can pull into any spot, set up, and enjoy the day.

-Fires are allowed in fire pits at least 3 feet in diameter but you will need to bring your own firewood and kindling as it’s sparse in the park.
-There can be a very lively beach crowd here so be ready for a fun time!
+Fires are allowed in fire pits at least 3 feet in diameter, but you will need to bring your own firewood and kindling as the park has little firewood.
+There can be a very lively beach crowd here, so be ready for a fun time!

 South Carolina